secworks/sha1/README.md

 ====

 ## Introduction ##
 Verilog implementation of the SHA-1 cryptgraphic hash function.
-The implementaion follows the specification in NIST FIPS 180-4.
+The functionality follows the specification in NIST FIPS 180-4.

+The implementation is iterative with one cycle/round.
+The initialization takses one cycle.
+The W memory is based around a sliding window of 16 32-bit registers that are updated in sync with the round processing.
+The total latency/message block is 82 cycles.

+There is a top level wrapper that provides a 32-bit memory like interface for easy integration into a System on Chip (SoC).
+This interface contains mesage block and digest registers to allow a host to load the next block while the current block is being processed.

+The implementation also includes a functional model written in Python.

 ## Implementation details ##